-For youth ministry activities away from parish property, a ratio of one adult per ten youths must be followed.
-For overnight activities, a ratio of one adult per six youths must be followed.
-The ratio of male-to-female chaperones should closely parallel the ratio of male-to-female youths at an activity.
+For parish/school/agency activities away from parish/school/agency property, a ratio of one adult per ten minors must be followed.
+For overnight activities, a ratio of one adult per six minors must be followed.
+The ratio of male-to-female chaperones should closely parallel the ratio of maleto-female minors at an activity.
 This is particularly important for overnight activities.

-For overnight activities where private rooms are used, an adult chaperone must never share a room with a youth.
+For overnight activities where private rooms are used, an adult chaperone must never share a room with a minor.
 (Except where a parent is serving as a chaperone and there are no other persons sharing the room.)

-No adult chaperone should ever enter a youth's room unless it is absolutely necessary.
+No adult chaperone should ever enter a minor's room unless it is absolutely necessary.
 If circumstances require it, the chaperone must be accompanied by another adult and the door must remain open the entire time the adults are present.
-Both adult chaperones should be of the same sex as the youth(s) in the room.
+Both adult chaperones should be of the same sex as the minor(s) in the room.
 If this is not possible, one male and one female chaperone may be used.

-A youth must never be invited or instructed to enter the room of an adult chaperone.
+A minor must never be invited or instructed to enter the room of an adult chaperone.